Mari Eponym Chronicle

-Mari Eponym Chronicles(MEC) are the oldest assyrian eponym chronicles compiled at Mari in the 18th century BC, covering the years before and during the reign of Shamshi-Adad I.The chronicles are important sources for the chronology of the Ancient Near East, which list at least one notable event per year under the name of a ruling official.The chronicles are extant in eleven fragments excavated at the Royal Palace of Mari and was first edited by M. Birot in 1985.
+The Mari Eponym Chronicle (MEC) is the oldest eponym chronicle, compiled at Mari in the 18th century BCE, covering the years before and during the reign of Shamshi-Adad I of the Kingdom of Upper Mesopotamia.
+The chronicle is an important source for the chronology of the Ancient Near East, which lists at least one notable event per year under the name of a ruling official.
+The chronicle is extant in eleven fragments excavated at the Royal Palace of Mari and was first edited by M. Birot in 1985.

 Michel (2002) proposed the identification of a solar eclipse mentioned in the Mari Eponym Chronicle (in the year eponymous of Puzur-Ishtar) as occurring on 24 June 1833 BC.

-According to Werner Nahm (2014), this would date the beginning of the reign of Hammurabi to 1784 BC (close to the date of 1792 BC according to the Middle Chronology).
+According to Werner Nahm (2014), this would date the beginning of the reign of Hammurabi to 1784 BCE (close to the date of 1792 BCE according to the Middle Chronology).